tmeadon/meadon.me/blog/content/posts/testing-ps-azure-functions-part1.md

 ## Writing testable code

-As I mentioned in the last section, in order to write good unit tests, we need to write out code in a way that allows us to do so.
-To effectively test each unit of logic in isolation, our code needs to be broken up into the units that we want to test.
-What that means for us in the PowerShell world is that where we might have ordinarily stitched various bits of logic together into a single script (or large function), we should instead wrap each piece in its own smaller function (which become our testable units) and call it from our main script/function.
+As I mentioned in the last section, in order to write good unit tests we need to write out code in a way that allows us to do so.
+To effectively test each unit of logic in isolation our code needs to be broken up into the units that we want to test.
+What that means for us in the PowerShell world is that where we might have ordinarily stitched various bits of logic together into a single script (or large function), we should instead wrap each piece in their own smaller functions (which become our testable units) and in turn call them from our main script/function.

 In order to apply this to a PowerShell Azure Functions project we'll need to overcome a challenge almost immediately.
 When we create a new Functions project (in the Azure Portal or locally), we'll be presented with a boilerplate project template that looks something like this (also available [here](https://github.com/tommagumma/ps-func-testing/tree/ec9a02a4625af4dbeefd831a6fcb8cba8ae44ced/FunctionApp)):